Boko Haram: Christmas Eve attack in Pemi

 On 24 December, Boko Haram killed at least 11 people, burnt a church and kidnapped a priest in the predominantly Christian village of Pemi in Borno.
 On 26 December, Turkey condemned the terrorist attack, describing it as "heinous".
 The Turkish ministry extended its sincere condolences to the families of those who died.

 Wulgo forest kidnapping

-On 24 December, 40 loggers were seized by Boko Haram jihadists, while 3 others were killed in the Wulgo forest near the town of Gamboru in Borno.
+On 24 December 40 loggers were seized by Boko Haram jihadists, while 3 others were killed in the Wulgo forest near the town of Gamboru in Borno.
 Bodies of three loggers were found in the forest by a militia leader, and the rest were presumed kidnapped.

 2021

 Maiduguri attacks

 On 23 February, Boko Haram killed 10 people in Maiduguri using rocket-propelled grenades.

-Mainok attack

-On 25 April, ISWAP killed 33 soldiers in Borno.

 Battle of Sambisa Forest

 On 20 May, Nigerian intelligence officials said that Boko Haram leader Abubakar Shekau died after he detonated a suicide vest in order to avoid being captured during a battle with rival Islamist militants aligned with ISIS.
 Internal intelligence memos backing this claim were afterwards shown to the Wall Street Journal.
 Five Nigerian officials, mediators, as well as phone calls intercepted by a West African spy agency backed the report of Shekau's death.
+After Shekau's death, Boko Haram initially fell under the command of his designated successor, a cleric named Sahalaba.
+However, a loyal commander named Bakura Doro gradually gained more power and influence within the group.
+Bakura also succeeded in rallying the remnants of Boko Haram as well as stemming IS advances.